 - 2 tbsp olive oil

-- 1 pound thinly sliced ribeye (either prepackaged, or 1 ribeye sliced VERY thinnly – you might even be able to ask your butcher counter to shave the ribeye for you)
+- 1 pound thinly sliced ribeye or 1lb ground beef (either prepackaged, or 1 ribeye sliced VERY thinnly – you might even be able to ask your butcher counter to shave the ribeye for you)

-- 1 package of Ramen Noodles (like Lotus Foods Organic Millet & Brown Rice Ramen from Whole Foods)
+- 1 package of Ramen Noodles (Nona Lim’s Traditional Tokyo Ramen Noodles from Whole Foods is the best!!)

 - 1 bunch of green onions, thinly sliced white & pale green parts only